AnneLouisedb/DL4NLP/course_notes.md

 #### Challenges in (Count based) Language Modeling
 - Zero probabilities can occur when certain n-grams are not present in the training data, necessitating smoothing techniques to adjust probabilities.
 - The size and precision of count-based models can be significant challenges.
 As the order of n-grams increases, the model size grows exponentially, leading to storage and computational issues.
+- Semantic relationships: These models struggle to capture the semantic similarity between words like 'green' and 'blue'.
+They treat these words as entirely distinct entities, even though they are semantically related as colors.
+- Morphological relationships: Count-based models don't inherently recognize the connection between morphologically related words such as 'bought' and 'buy'.
+These are treated as separate tokens, despite their shared root and meaning.

 #### Smoothing Techniques
 Language model smoothing is a crucial technique to address the zero-probability problem that arises when certain n-grams are not observed in the training data.